-- Identify and avoid people, places, events, cues that prompt cravings and setbacks.
+- Identify and avoid people, places, events, and other triggers of substance cravings and sobriety setbacks.

-- Avoid high-risk situations that trigger negative feelings like resentment, anxiety, loneliness, depression, anger, fatigue, grief.
+- Avoid high-risk situations that trigger negative feelings like resentment, anxiety, loneliness, depression, anger, fatigue, and grief.

-- Since anxiety, depression, and stress are the most common causes of addiction, employ healthier ways to deal with them.
-Learn meditation and relaxation techniques.
-Try yoga, massage, hypnosis, acupuncture, or biofeedback.
+- Since anxiety, depression, and stress are among the most common causes of addiction, employ healthier ways to deal with these feelings.
+Learn meditation and relaxation techniques such as yoga, massage, hypnosis, acupuncture, or biofeedback.

 - Zap negative thinking and compulsive behaviour.
-Sign up for aftercare services, stress/anger management classes, cognitive behaviour therapy, or neurotherapy.
+Sign up for aftercare services, stress/anger management classes, cognitive behaviour therapy, or neurotherapy to address these issues.

 - Try art/music therapy or visual entertainment.
 Laugh at comedies.
 When angry, splash paint on a canvas.
 Make a playlist of happy tunes for an instant lift.
-Proof that this works: the next time you’re irritated, play an upbeat MP3.
+Proof that this works: the next time you’re irritated, play an upbeat song.
 You’ll find your head unconsciously bobbing to the beat.
 Your annoyance will take a backseat.
-For long-term smart recovery, professional help is best, like counselling.

 - Acknowledge that the reality of addiction recovery involves motivation, hard work, honesty, and patience.